tdwg/bdq/tg2/_review/docs/guide/users/index.md

 To maintain the integrity and reliability of the BDQ Framework, we have been careful to avoid proposing `Amendments` in cases where there is significant uncertainty — whether due to ambiguous data, unclear provenance, or unresolved conflicts between sources.
 This principle helps ensure that changes are justifiable and that the risks of introducing erroneous or misleading data through overcorrection are minimized.

+### 3.4 Test Parameters (non-normative)

+Some tests are parameterized.
+Parameters allows those running a Test to change the behavior of the test at the time it is run.
+This allows users to easily adapt the tests to their specific needs and contexts, making them more flexible and applicable to a wider range of scenarios.
+One important use of parameters is to allow users working with data from just one country to change a defaults such as `source authority` to to use ones that are more appropriate for that country, all while retaining the same decision making process within the Test.

+For example, a user working with data from just one country may wish to change a default `bdq:sourceAuthority` for some test to an authority that is more appropriate for that particular country – e.g. to change the default species names authority (which covers the whole world) to one specific for just that country.
+For more details see [3.3](../../bdqtest/index.md#33-parameterizing-the-tests-normative) in the [BDQ Tests and Assertions](../../bdqtest/index.md) document.

+Similarly a parameterized Test may change default numerical values to values more appropriate to the local area – e.g. setting a maximum elevation that is more appropriate to the country, rather than using a default global maximum, such that for some parameterized `Validation` elevations higher than the local maximum, but still lower than the global maximum elevation would be `NOT_COMPLIANT`, fitting the local needs, while they would be `COMPLIANT` and not identified as problematic for local needs if the  the default global maximum elevation were used.

-### 3.4 Test Parameters (normative)
+### 3.4 Test Parameters in Reports (normative)

-Some Tests are parameterized.
 When a Test is parameterized, and a value other than the default value is used for some `Parameter`, reports SHOULD identify the Tests using at least the Label (`rdfs:label`) for the Test class, in combination with the `Parameter` and the value of the `Argument` that replaced the `Parameter` in this specific case.

 Values of `Parameters`, other than the defaults, SHOULD also be present in the `Response.comment`.